gianlucaborello/cassandradump/README.md

 A data exporting tool for Cassandra inspired from mysqldump, with some additional slice and dice capabilities.

-Disclaimer: you really shouldn't be using this!
-This is fragile, non-scalable, inefficient and verbose!
+Disclaimer: most of the times, you really shouldn't be using this.
+It's fragile, non-scalable, inefficient and verbose!
 Cassandra already offers excellent exporting/importing tools:

 - Snapshots
-- CQL COPY FROM/TO commands
+- CQL's COPY FROM/TO
 - sstable2json

-However, especially during development, I frequently need to execute tasks such as:
+However, especially during development, I frequently need to:

 - Quickly take a snapshot of an entire keyspace, and import it just as quickly without copying too many files around or losing too much time
 - Ability to take a very small subset of a massive production database (according to some CQL-like filtering) and import it quickly on my development environment